Espenau: Coat of Arms

-The coat of arms depicts four aspen tree leaves against red and white quandrants, a reference to the town's name of Espenau (German: Espe).
+The coat of arms depicts four aspen tree leaves against red and white quadrants, a reference to the town's name of Espenau (German: Espe).

 Transportation

 Espenau-Mönchehof has a stop on the Kassel–Warburg railway.
 It is connected by the Kassel RegioTram Line 1 to Kassel Hauptbahnhof.
 It is also connected via bus to Immenhausen Vellmar, Calden, and the nearby Kassel Airport.

 Notable people

 Bernd Herrmann (*1951)- West German athlete who primarily competed in the 400 metres.